FTM Tech Partners. Ferst to Market.

 The Work

 Build the operating system that makes both standardization and protection real.
-Sales management cadence, KPI scorecards, vendor governance, accountability systems, and the executive operating rhythm the platform runs after we leave.
+Sales management cadence, KPI scorecards, vendor governance, accountability systems, and the executive operating rhythm the company runs after we leave.
 Implementation, not advice.

 Commercial Operating SystemSales Management CadenceVendor GovernanceAccountability Systems